Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Neural Heuristics

-Both mutators begins by selecting, uniformly at random, a route $r$ in $\mathcal{R}_b$ and a terminal node $i$ on that route.
-The type-1 mutator then selects a random node $j \neq i$ in $\mathcal{N}$, and replaces $r$ with the shortest path between $i$ and $j$, $\text{SP}_{ij}$.
+The type-1 and type-2 heuristics both begin by selecting, uniformly at random, a route $r$ in $\mathcal{R}_b$ and a terminal node $i$ on $r$.
+The type-1 heuristic then selects a random node $j \neq i$ in $\mathcal{N}$, and replaces $r$ with $\text{SP}_{ij}$, the shortest path between $i$ and $j$.
 The probability of choosing each node $j$ is proportional to the amount of demand directly satisfied by $\text{SP}_{ij}$.
-The type-2 mutator chooses with probability $p_d$ to delete $i$ from $r$; otherwise, it adds a random node $j$ in $i$'s street-graph neighbourhood to $r$ (before $i$ if $i$ is the first node in $r$, and after $i$ if $i$ is the last node in $r$), making $j$ the new terminal.
-Following~\cite{nikolic2013transit}, we set the deletion probability $p_d = 0.2$ in our experiments.
+The type-2 heuristic does one of two things: with probability $p_d$, it deletes $i$ from $r$; otherwise, it adds a random node $j$ in $i$'s link-graph neighbourhood to $r$, making $j$ the new terminal.
+Following~\cite{nikolic2013transit}, we set $p_d = 0.2$ in our experiments.

-The initial population of solutions is constructed by making $B$ copies of a single initial solution, $\mathcal{R}_0$.
-In our prior work~\citep{holliday2023augmenting}, we found that using learned construction to plan $\mathcal{R}_0$ outperformed other methods, so we use this technique here.
-Specifically, we use LC-100 to generate $\mathcal{R}_0$.
+The initial population of solutions is obtained by making $B$ copies of a single initial solution, $\mathcal{R}_0$.
+In our prior work~\citep{holliday2023augmenting}, we found that using LC-100 to obtain $\mathcal{R}_0$ outperformed \cite{nikolic2013transit}'s own method, so that is what both baseline and variant evolutionary algorithms do here.
+We refer to this baseline evolutionary algorithm as `EA'.

-The parameters of this algorithm are the population size $B$, the number of mutations per mutation stage $E$, and the number of iterations of mutation and selection stages $IT$.
-In addition to these, the algorithm takes as input the city $\mathcal{C}$ being planned over, the set of shortest paths through the city's street graph $\textup{SP}$, and the cost function $C$.
-The full procedure is given in \autoref{alg:ea}.
-We refer to this algorithm as ``EA''.

-We note that \cite{nikolic2013transit} describe theirs as a ``bee colony optimization'' algorithm.
-As noted in \cite{sorensen2015metaheuristics}, ``bee colony optimization'' is merely a relabelling of the components of one kind of evolutionary algorithm.
-It is mathematically identical to this older, well-established metaheuristic.
-To avoid confusion and the spread of unnecessary terminology, we here describe the algorithm as an evolutionary algorithm.